BarnBridge/BarnBridge-Barn/README.md

 ### Create an API key with a Provider such as Infura to deploy to Ethereum Public Testnet.
 In this guide, we are using Kovan.
 1. Navigate to [Infura.io](https://infura.io/) and create an account
 2. Log in and select "Get started and create your first project to access the Ethereum network"
-3. Create a project and name it appropriately
+3. Create a project and name it appropriately; switch the Network on the Settings page to Kovan
 4. Then, copy the URL and paste it into the section named PROVIDER in the .env file

 ### Update .env with your wallet information